codeigniter-jp/html2sphinx/README.rst

 There are tools to convert translated HTML CodeIgniter User Guide into Sphinx RST files.

-The tools are now developping.
+The tools are now under developping.

 How to Use
 ==============